 Miriam Brosseau, Principal

 Nonprofit veteran and organizational strategist Miriam Brosseau founded Tiny Windows Consulting in late 2018.
 “Communication is an act of creation,” says Miriam.
-“How we listen to, tell, and illicit stories is what makes our organizations stronger.”
+“How we listen to, tell, and elicit stories is what makes our organizations stronger.”

 Principal and lead consultant Miriam Brosseau is an organizational strategist who has worked in and with mission-driven organizations for over twelve years.
 As its first Program Director, Miriam led Jewish TED-style speaker platform ELI Talks to create its first 100+ videos, resulting in over a million minutes watched, a Telly Award, and national Jewish communal recognition.
 In partnership with Darim Consulting and Darim Online, Miriam has trained dozens of synagogues and other Jewish organizations across the country to engage their communities through social media and storytelling.
 As Chief Innovation Officer at See3 Communications, she consulted on strategy and messaging with a variety of organizations, including the Alzheimer’s Association and the BUILD Initiative.
 Miriam also designed, led, and evaluated a two-year cohort-based professional development series for the 63 local chapters of Make-A-Wish America to learn and practice brand-aligned storytelling.